The Bonkle Congregation

 David left the post of evangelist in September 1997 to take up the post of Development Worker with Lanarkshire Christian Union.

-Jim Winning was appointed as Evangelist on August 1998.
+He was appointed as Evangelist on August 1998.
 He spent most of his life in Stevenston, Ayrshire, but met Sue at a conference in Wales.
 In 1991 they became involved in church planning and he felt called to study at Glasgow Bible College.
-After four years he gained a B.A.(hons) in Theology and is studying for his M.A. in Evangelism Studies at Cliff College, Sheffield.
+After four years he gained a B.A.(hons) in Theology and studied for his MA in Evangelism Studies at Cliff College, Sheffield.
 Before coming to Bonkle he worked for two years as the Ministry Assistant at Millerston United Free Church of Scotland.
-Jim concentrated on youth work, an activity which he has carried on at Bonkle, together with family activities and the Alpha initiative.
+Jim concentrated on youth work, an activity which he carried on at Bonkle, together with family activities and the Alpha initiative.

-Kathryn Smith-Anderson was appointed in September 2000 to set up a counselling service.
+She was appointed in September 2000 to set up a counselling service.
 Kathryn is American but has married and settled in Scotland.
 She is qualified as a counsellor and also as a minister.
-This has been financed by a donation of £48,000
+This has been financed by a donation of £48,000.

-Rev. John McAlpine, B. Sc.
-John was appointed as Auxiliary Minister on 3 March 1998 to assist Rev. Duffin in Worship & pastoral work within the linked charges..
+John was appointed as Auxiliary Minister on 3 March 1998 to assist Rev. Duffin in Worship & pastoral work within the linked charges.

 Other initiatives started during Graham's ministry are as follows:-

-Mission - organises outreach work, including courses for those wishing to find out more about the Christian Faith.
+Mission - organised outreach work, including courses for those wishing to find out more about the Christian Faith.
+(Discontinued).

-Youth and Children co-ordinates the work among young people including the various crusader groups and Sunday School.
-Training on the child protection act, and certification, is provided.
-Various age groups are given activities and training in the Christian faith.
-Sport and other activities are organised.
+Youth and Children co-ordinated the work among young people including the various crusader groups and Sunday School.
+Training on the child protection act and certification, was provided.
+Various age groups were given activities and training in the Christian faith.
+Sport and other activities were organised.